Back to blog

 One important factor in landed cost calculation is the de minimis threshold — the minimum value below which no duties or taxes are charged.
 Each country sets its own threshold, and knowing these limits can help you optimize your pricing and shipping strategy:

-• United States: $800 — shipments under $800 face no duties or taxes
+• United States: $800 — suspended since August 29, 2025; all commercial shipments now face duties and taxes

-• European Union: €150 for duties, €0 for VAT (all commercial imports are subject to VAT since 2021)
+• European Union: €3 flat duty per item type under €150 (since July 2026); €0 for VAT — all commercial imports are subject to VAT since 2021

 • Australia: AUD 1,000 — shipments under AUD 1,000 are typically duty and tax-free